G20 Summit: What India showed the world — and what it hid

 Then there was the language.
 In the media briefing ahead of the summit, and in Modi’s speeches, India was repeatedly described as the world’s largest democracy, the voice of the Global South.
 The theme of the summit was one earth, one family, one future.

 But that jars with the reality we know on the ground where think tanks, academics and media groups are all being muzzled.
-Not to mention the numerous attacks on minority communities, including an attack on a mosque in Nuh, on the outskirts of the Indian capital, where an imam was killed last month.
+Not to mention the numerous attacks on minority communities, including an attack on a mosque in Gurgaon, on the outskirts of the Indian capital, where an imam was killed last month.

 It also belies the tough behind-the-scenes diplomacy where there were efforts to divide the room into the Global South and the rest of the world, people familiar with the matter told me.
 Not all developing nations fell in line with that line, though, even as the G7 members were berated on various accounts.
 Speaking of divisions, China and Russia, unsurprisingly, opposed the United States’s move to host the G20 in 2026.